 Once admitted with ticket and car camping pass, you will be directed to your designated car camping space.
 Please arrive on Friday before 8pm to minimize driving inside the event after dark for safety reasons.
 You will not be allowed to move your car once you enter the festival.
 You will have to park your car at camp and leave it there for the duration of the event.
 The roads also double as walkways, and we do not want vehicles driving down them undirected or at night for safety/health reasons.

 Different from prior years, we need to better plan in advance for how many cars will be on site, and because parking is limited, we are instituting a $20 parking charge for ALL vehicles, which you can pre-purchase with your tickets online.
 Buying your parking in advance guarantees you parking onsite.
 Cascadia NW remains committed to sustainability, and we still strongly encourage carpooling.
-All large vehicles (e.g. RVs, buses, campers/trailers) MUST purchase a single car/RV pass (on sale in April 5th).
+All large vehicles (e.g. RVs, buses, campers/trailers) MUST purchase a single car/RV pass.
 You will NOT be able to park large RVs, buses, campers/trailers in general admission parking.
 If parking passes sell out online, watch the Facebook or website for up to date information on the status of the festival and also parking.
 We cannot guarantee parking without a pre-paid parking pass.
 If you are in the situation of having tickets without parking, we recommend early arrival.

 Upon arrival, you will be directed to the appropriate parking lot by gate staff.
 Follow signs and staff will direct you.